Some days, it feels hard enough to get up off the couch and stand up, period. Now try starting on the ground with a kettlebell in tow.

 Here's the thing: The compound exercise isn't just a muscular challenge.
 It has a slew of different, well-coordinated steps.
 So before you start lifting heavy weights, you need to learn how to do the Turkish get-up exercise with safe, effective form.

 But don't worry.
 Practice is all you need to build your muscle memory and rock the move like the well-oiled machine you are.

-How to Do a Turkish Get-Up
+How to Do the Turkish Get-Up

-- Lie in the fetal position on the floor, facing your right side.
+- Lie in the fetal position on the ground, facing your right side.
 Hold a kettlebell in your right hand, with your arm bent and the kettlebell in the "racked" position, meaning the ball portion is resting against the back of your hand and wrist.

 - Straighten both arms upward, pressing the kettlebell straight up over your shoulder.

-- Stand up, bringing your left leg forward, so that you end up with your feet hip-width apart.
+- Stand up, bringing your left leg forward so that you end up with your feet hip-width apart.